EddyLuten/bhreia.com/docs/adventures/dauriels-mansion/places/cauldins-tomb.md

   </figcaption>
 </figure>

-The quest that leads here is [Tomb Raiders](../sidequests/tomb-raiders.md).
+The quest that leads here is [[tomb-raiders]].

-Cauldin's Tomb has been repurposed by the [Cult of Amalchi](../organizations/cult-of-amalchi.md) as a sacrificial site.
+Cauldin's Tomb has been repurposed by the [[amalchi-cult]] as a sacrificial site.
 They perform blood sacrifices here to Amalchi and transport the blood down the holes in the floor to the subterranean complex below where the blood is stored in massive barrels.
 The presence of a powerful spirit is useful to them as it focuses the life force present in the blood.

 Someone who knows the password (by definition a descendent of Cauldin) has provided it to these cultists.
 While Cauldin's tomb itself has not been disturbed, his spirit is unhappy with these interlopers.